Ex-Murdoch UK editor Brooks: 'I sanctioned payments to officials'

 Brooks said she had not known who the reporter's source was, nor that she was a public official.
 "He probably should have brought it to my attention, absolutely," she said.

-The jury were also shown emails from the reporter asking Brooks to authorize payments to his "number one military contact", to which she replied: "Of course".
+The jury were also shown emails from the reporter asking Brooks to authorise payments to his "number one military contact", to which she replied: "Of course".

 "Nothing would have flagged up to me that there was an issue with it," she told the court, adding she would not have been "policing" the reporter for any wrongdoing.